morskyjezek/jezek-site/_posts/2021-02-04-grants-contacting-funders.md

 * Christie George offers "[Six Rules for Reaching Out to Funders](https://medium.com/new-media-venture/six-rules-for-reaching-out-to-funders-775306917998)."
 * Beth Kiely (University of Texas at Dallas) offers some specific suggestions on how to construct your email in "[How to Contact Program Officers](https://research.utdallas.edu/blog/how-to-contact-program-officers)."

-For more of my advice on pursuing grant funding, check out the ["Research Funding" category](/categories/#research-funding).
+For more of my advice on pursuing grant funding, check out the ["Research Enhancement" category](/categories/#research-enhancement).